DDDtools/AdvancedScale/README.md

 ### 2. Menu

-> By default, the menu is located in the lower left corner of the viewport
+> The menu appears when Advanced Scale is activated and an object is selected.
+By default, the menu is located in the lower left corner of the viewport
 >
 > <p align="center">
 >   <img src="Images/Menu.png" height="300">